TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

 we may be required to adopt faster languages in the short-term before hardware catches up.

-But what if we don't like any of these languages and instead want to develop our own?
+What if we don't like any of these languages and instead want to develop our own?
 What features might we want to implement to offer something new?
 To answer this,